TheRenegadeCoder/sample-programs/docs/_hello_world/brainfuck.md

 taking a look at Hello World in Brainfuck brought to us by Christoph Böhmwalder, one of our biggest contributors to the Sample Programs collection.

-## Brainfuck Background

-[According to Wikipedia][1], Brainfuck is an esoteric programming language created in 1992, and notable for its extreme minimalism.
-As people have implemented more and more ridiculous programs with the language, it has become relatively well-known over the years.
-Nowadays some see it as the ultimate coding challenge to create something useful in Brainfuck.

-At the core of the language is a more-than-compact instruction set, comprising of a whopping eight instructions.
-Brainfuck uses a machine model consisting of an infinite list of one-byte cells, an instruction pointer, and a cell pointer.
- The instructions can be used to interact with this environment: `<` and `>` move the cell pointer, `+` and `-` increment or decrement the value of the cell at the current pointer, and `[` and `]` denote a loop.

-A loop only starts when the value of the current cell is non-zero, otherwise execution jumps to the end of the loop.
-Likewise, a loop ends when the value is zero, otherwise the program jumps to the beginning of the loop.
-The remaining two instructions, `,` and `.` read one character from the input into the current cell and write one character from the current cell to the output, respectively.
-That’s it!

 ## Hello World in Brainfuck

 With that out of the way, let’s take a look at the Hello World sample: